khooz/oath/README.md

 # Oath
-Oath is a One Time Password library mostly known as authenticators in Google's Two-Step Verification and similar products.
-It covers both HOTP and TOTP based on their RFC descriptions.
+Oath is a One Time Password library used in authenticators.
+It covers both HOTP and TOTP methods of code generation.

-## Description of Oath
+## What is Package?
-It implements the Two Step Authentication specified in RFC6238 @ http://tools.ietf.org/html/rfc6238 using OATH and compatible with Google Authenticator App for android.
-It uses a 3rd party class called Base32 for RFC3548 base 32 encode/decode.
-Feel free to use better adjusted implementation.
+It implements the HMAC-based One-Time Password specified in [RFC6238](http://tools.ietf.org/html/rfc6238) used in many Two Step Authentication solutions.
+It is compatible with Authenticator Apps Like Google's and Microsoft's.
+It uses a @devicenull 's class called [Base32](https://github.com/devicenull/PHP-Google-Authenticator/blob/master/base32.php) for [RFC3548](https://tools.ietf.org/html/rfc3548) Base32 encodeing and decoding.
+Feel free to use any custom Base32-converting class, which have `encode` and `decode` public static functions.

 # Getting Started
 This package uses PSR-4 autoloading which eases the installation and use with major framework or any projects utilising composer.
 Simply use composer to install this package as your project's dependency: